YasraLarki/Docs/aspnetcore/signalr/streaming.md

 ::: moniker-end

+::: moniker range=">= aspnetcore-3.0"

+### Server to client streaming

+TODO

+::: moniker-end

 ## JavaScript client

+### Server to client streaming

-JavaScript clients call streaming methods on hubs by using `connection.stream`.
+JavaScript clients call server to client streaming methods on hubs by using `connection.stream`.
 The `stream` method accepts two arguments:

 * The name of the hub method.
 In the following example, the hub method name is `Counter`.
 * Arguments defined in the hub method.
 In the following example, the arguments are: a count for the number of stream items to receive, and the delay between stream items.